RenaGao/2023UNDatathon_unimelb/README.md

 # 2023UNDatathon_unimelb

-This contains all necessary submission materials for 2023 UN Datathon, including the codes, presentation slides, prsentation video and also datasets.
+This contains all necessary submission materials for the 2023 UN Datathon (Team: Ocean Code), including the codes, presentation slides, prsentation video and also datasets.